 Are Nissan Murano Good Cars?

-The Nissan Murano is generally considered a good car, known for its comfort and stylish design.
+Yes, the Nissan Murano is generally considered a good car, known for its comfort and stylish design.
 It’s a midsize crossover SUV that has been in production since 2002.
 Over the years, it has been praised for its upscale interior, smooth ride, and strong V6 engine.

-The Murano typically has a 3.5-liter V6 engine that delivers about 260 horsepower paired with a continuously variable transmission (CVT).
+The Murano has a 3.5-liter V6 engine that delivers about 260 horsepower paired with a continuously variable transmission (CVT).
 This engine’s power is enough for both everyday driving and longer trips.

 In terms of specifications and features, the Nissan Murano is well-appointed with modern technology and safety features.
 Newer models come with Nissan’s Safety Shield 360, which includes automatic emergency braking, blind spot warning, pedestrian detection, rear cross-traffic alert, and other advanced driver-assistance systems.